18 Ways to Improve Your Project Management Skills as a Small Business Owner

 7. Get things on paper

-By making sure everyone is keeping a trail of communication, decisions, expectations, and project requirements, you’ll build a culture of project management and ensure everyone is tracking their work.
+By making sure everyone is keeping an organized trail of communication, decisions, expectations, and project requirements, you’ll build a culture of project management and ensure everyone is tracking their work.
 You won’t come to the end of a project and have to ask, “Well, when did this happen?” or confront an unhappy client claiming that the work wasn’t delivered as promised.
 You’ll be able to trace back in your notes and show if and why changes were made.

 8. Examine your current productivity